-Rose tea can be made by either dried or fresh rose petals as well as hot or cold form.
+Rose tea can be made in either dried or fresh rose petals as well as hot or cold form.

 - Water 2 cups

-- Dried rose petal (2 tbsp), 4 rosebud or fresh rose petal 1 cup
+- Dried rose petal (2 tbsp), 4 rosebud or fresh rose petals 1 cup

 - Honey or sugar